 Mission: The Faculty Senate’s mission is to represent faculty interests in the governance of Independence Community College and to promote a collegial working relationship with the Board of Trustees, administration, and staff.

 Faculty Senate has the tasks of collecting survey data for Human Resources to include in yearly reviews of administrators at the level of dean or higher and conducting Division Chair Elections at April Division Meetings.
 In addition to these tasks, Faculty Senate provides monthly reports to the Board of Trustees promoting the successes of and upcoming events for faculty in and out of the classroom.
 Faculty Senate provides an opportunity for discussion and communication about academic concerns between the faculty and other areas of campus.
 It does not function as a bargaining unit.
 All members are elected for two-year terms.
 Eleven faculty members are elected.
 To ensure that there is consistency in membership, two senators are elected from each of the three Divisions in Odd years as Division Representatives, and five senators are elected as At-large Representatives in Even years.
-This committee meets monthly, usually on the third Monday at 4:00 p.m.
+This committee will meet in AC115 at 2pm on the second Friday of the month.

 Mission: Develop, conduct and oversee judicial processes relating to student behavior, including academic integrity.